mmagnus/geekbook/README.md

 I started using MoinMoin for my personal notes in 2008, but something was missing...
 I started then playing with simple notes in Markdown written in my Emacs.
 The next step was to write a system to convert this notes into HTML.
 The system was drafted in Gdańsk, at the PTBI conference (2012) when I decided to write a tool to process a folder with notes written in Markdown.
 I wanted to use my CSS style and then more, and more some unique features that I found very useful for myself.
 I think, at the moment, the project converged pretty much to tools like http://jekyllrb.com and https://www.mkdocs.org.

+The system is a neat way how to combine **Emacs/Atom/Sublime/iA Writer editor + Markdown Syntax + Git + Html engine** (bootstrap/python) to get the best notes-talking experience ever.
+Highly customizable with plugins written in Python.

+What's the most important, under the hood it's just a set of Markdown files.. you can do with them whatever you want, e.g. you can Pandoc (http://pandoc.org/epub.html) them to epub (that's origin of "book" part of the name), or you can sync them to your iPhone to be edited with iAWriter (this is how I share my notes with my iPhone).

 ![](themes/default/qubCXZcWHl.gif)
 Figure.
 From an (old) homepage to a note.